A New Trend to Honor Your Loved Ones that Have Passed

 Lately, there has been a growing change in the way families and friends honor a loved one who has passed on.
-More and more people are looking into cremation after they pass on—in fact, over 60% of Californians are looking to cremation over burial.
+More and more people are looking into cremation after they pass on—in fact, in California, the amount of people who choose cremation is projected to increase by nearly 80% by 2030.
 A part of this rise in popularity can be attributed to the changing notions on how funerals are conducted, the purpose they serve and the effect they have.

 What is a Celebration of Life Ceremony?